 When the shirt is being given as a gift, it’s all about comfort and appearance.
 If a logo is too much of an advertisement or billboard, people might not want to wear it.
 If it’s tasteful and appropriate, they will.

-2. Wide – Here is an example of a wide logo, John Belushi’s iconic t-shirt from Animal House.
+2. Wide – Here is an example of a wide logo, using John Belushi’s iconic t-shirt from Animal House.
 It’s wide, not tall, and stretches all the way across the chest.
-This is about 11” wide — any smaller and it might not look right.
+This is about 11” across — any smaller, and it might not look right.

-Sometimes dense logos look better smaller and can be more comfortable for the person wearing the shirt because there is a smaller area of heavy ink on the shirt.
-This Blue Moon shirt keeps a complex logo small.
+Sometimes dense logos look better smaller – in fact, they can be more comfortable for the person wearing the shirt, because there is a smaller area of heavy ink.
+This Blue Moon shirt keeps a complex logo small:

-Using the enitre Tall – Full area for sponsorships can be quite cost-effective, especially when done in one color (you’ll only need on screen created).
-Here is 15” of sponsorship logos on the back of a youth large shirt.
+Using the Tall / Full area design for sponsorships can be quite cost-effective – especially when done in one color, as you’ll only need one screen created.
+Here is an example youth shirt (large) that uses 15” worth of sponsorship logos on the back:

-When the logo is less dense, taking up the full area can work nicely:
+When the logo is less dense in appearance, using the full area can work nicely:

-4. Tall and narrow – Here are two examples of logos that are tall and narrow on a t-shirt:
+4. Tall and Narrow – Last but not least, those taller designs don’t always have to span the width of the t-shirt.
+Here are two examples of logos that are tall and narrow on a t-shirt:

 Remember: tall logos don’t always have to be centered.
 Here’s an example:

-Tip: Here’s A Great Trick To Get Your T-Shirt Size Right
+Bonus: A Great Trick to Get Your T-Shirt Size Right

-A great way to determine the appropriate size for the logo on your promotional t-shirts is to take a large t-shirt or a size that will be average for your audience and use a ruler up against it, then take either your actual logo and print it, or simply cut out a plain piece of paper with the desired size and tape it onto a shirt.
-Then look at it from an appropriate distance.
-This is a great technique to get your size right and have confidence in what you are buying.
+Here’s a simple way to determine the appropriate size for the logo on your promotional t-shirts!
+Take a large t-shirt – or a size that will be average for your audience – and use a ruler up against it.
+Print a copy of your actual logo with the intended size on printer paper, and tape it onto the shirt.
+Then look at it from an appropriate distance (or distances, if you want your shirt to serve dual purposes!).
+This is a great technique to get the size right, so that you can be confident in your purchase.

-Now you have the knowledge you need to get the size of your logo just right on custom t-shirts.
-It’s important to understand who will receive your t-shirts and what you hope to achieve with the shirts.
+Now you have the knowledge you need to get the size and placement of your logo just right on custom t-shirts.
+It’s important to understand who will receive your t-shirts and what you hope to achieve with the portion of your marketing budget that’s designated to them!
 Then, fine-tune your shirts by deciding on a logo shape and what kind of statement you want to make.
-Get started on your promotional t-shirts by chatting with a Brand Consultant, shopping and ordering at www.epromos.com.
+Get started on your own design with the help of our Brand Consultants at ePromos.com.